Donate

 over the configuration file on the portable device.

-This section explains in detail how loading and saving the configuration actually works.
+This section explains in detail how loading and saving the configuration works.

 When KeePass starts up and finds both global and local configuration files, it must